xiaoli-dong/pathogenseq/README.md

 ## Quick Start

 1. Install [`Nextflow`](https://www.nextflow.io/docs/latest/getstarted.html#installation) (`>=21.04.0`)
+  > **Note**
+  > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how
+  > to set-up Nextflow.
+Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline)
+  > with `-profile test` before running the workflow on actual data.

 2. Install any of [`Docker`](https://docs.docker.com/engine/installation/), [`Singularity`](https://www.sylabs.io/guides/3.0/user-guide/), [`Podman`](https://podman.io/), [`Shifter`](https://nersc.gitlab.io/development/shifter/how-to-use/) or [`Charliecloud`](https://hpc.github.io/charliecloud/) for full pipeline reproducibility _(please only use [`Conda`](https://conda.io/miniconda.html) as a last resort; see [docs](https://nf-co.re/usage/configuration#basic-configuration-profiles))_

-3. Download the pipeline and test it on a minimal dataset with a single command:
+4. Download the pipeline and test it on a minimal dataset with a single command:

     ```console
     nextflow run xiaoli-dong/pathogen -profile test,<docker/singularity/podman/shifter/charliecloud/conda/institute>